faith87/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting-and-Cleaning-Data-Course-Project

-This i my submission for the course project for the Getting and Cleaning Data course.
+This is my submission for the course project for the Getting and Cleaning Data course.
 The file has already been downloaded and unzipped into this folder in my computer:
 "C:/Users/ptobach/Documents/courseraproject/UCI HAR Dataset/"